Shani Boianjiu: Biography

 Boianjiu was born in Jerusalem to parents of Iraqi and Romanian descent, and grew up in Ma'alot Tarshiha and Kfar Vradim in the Western Galilee.
 She attended Phillips Exeter Academy, graduating in 2005.
-After two years of service in the Israeli Defense Forces, she attended Harvard, graduating in 2011.
+After two years of service in the Israel Defense Forces, she attended Harvard, graduating in 2011.

 While at Harvard, Boianjiu served as president of the Radcliffe Union of Students, Harvard's feminist organization, and as the co-chair of Quincy House House's Committee.
 She was a junior research partner at the Radcliffe Institute for Advanced study, working for the scholar Reuven Snir.
 In the summer of 2008, she attended summer school at Waseda University, Tokyo.
 In the summer of 2009, she interned at the Association for Civil Rights in Israel.
 In the summer of 2010, she used the funds she received as an Artist Development Fellowship recipient to rent an apartment right across from Iowa City's jail and write fiction.

 She lives in the Western Galilee and is currently completing work on her second novel.

 Boianjiu's writing has appeared in The New York Times, The New Yorker, Zoetrope, Vice, The Wall Street Journal, The Globe and Mail, Dazed and Confused, The Guardian, NPR.org, Chatelaine and Flavorwire.